Daimler Dingo: Service

 The Dingo was first used by the British Expeditionary Force (1st Armoured Division and 4th Royal Northumberland Fusiliers) during the Battle of France.
 It turned out to be so successful that no replacement was sought until 1952 with the production of the Daimler Ferret.
 Principal users were reconnaissance units with a typical late-war recce troop consisting of two Daimler Armoured Cars and two Daimler Dingoes.
 The vehicle was highly sought-after with damaged Dingoes often being recovered from vehicle dumps and reconditioned for use as private runabouts.
 One such 'off establishment' vehicle was rebuilt from two damaged Dingoes in Normandy, 1944, by REME vehicle fitters of 86th Anti-Tank Regiment, Royal Artillery.
 They operated this Dingo for about a week before a higher-ranking officer spotted it and commandeered it for himself.

+40 of the Dingo/Lynx Variants were purchased by the US Military for use in the Vietnam War.
+These were given to units throughout the country.
+With one being given to the 1st Cavalry Division who experimented with it by adding a turret to it for convoy support purposes as the Gun Trucks were just being put into use.
+This helped with development of the Commando Armored Car.

 Writing in 1968, author R.E.
 Smith said that all Dingoes had now been withdrawn from British service - except for one used as a runabout at an armoured establishment - but some might have remained in Territorial Army storage at that date.
 Many were also purchased from Canada by the Union Defence Force after the Second World War, though few South African examples have survived to the present day, and were also procured in large numbers for Commonwealth patrols during the Malayan Emergency.
 In Vietnam, one ex South Vietnamese, Canadian Lynx was found on installation and used as a liaison vehicle by the 4th Cavalry Regiment.
 In the mid-1970s, the Dingo was still being used by Cyprus, Portugal and Sri Lanka.
 Some may have been in reserve store with other minor nations.
 Surviving vehicles are now popular with historical re-enactors with reconditioned Dingoes commanding a good price.